ProUM: Projection-based Utility Mining on Sequence Data: Proposed Utility Mining Algorithm: ProUM

-According the previous studies (e.g., SPAM \cite{ayres2002sequential}, PrefixSpan \cite{pei2001prefixspan}, USpan \cite{yin2012uspan}), the complete search space of SPM and HUSPM can be represented abstractly as the lexicographic sequence tree \cite{ayres2002sequential}.
-For the addressed problem for mining high-utility sequential patterns, we adopted the lexicographic $q$-sequence tree (LQS-tree) which used in USpan \cite{yin2012uspan} to present the search space of ProUM.
+According previous studies (e.g., SPAM \cite{ayres2002sequential}, PrefixSpan \cite{pei2001prefixspan}, USpan \cite{yin2012uspan}), and the complete search space of SPM and HUSPM can be represented abstractly as the lexicographic sequence tree \cite{ayres2002sequential}.
+For the addressed problem for mining high-utility sequential patterns, a lexicographic $q$-sequence tree (LQS-tree) that was used in USpan \cite{yin2012uspan} is adopted to present the search space of ProUM.

+\begin{definition}(lexicographic $q$-sequence tree) \rm A lexicographic $q$-sequence tree (LQS-tree) is a variant of the lexicographic tree structure \cite{ayres2002sequential} satisfying the following conditions: \begin{itemize} \item Each node in LQS-tree is associated with a $q$-sequence along with the utility of the sequence while the root is empty and labeled with ``$< >$". \item All the nodes except the root in LQS-tree are the prefix-based extension of its parent node; in other words, any node's child is an extension sequence/node of the node itself. \item All the children of any node in LQS-tree are listed in an increasing order, for example, lexicographic order. \end{itemize} \end{definition}

+It should be noted that the LQS-tree is just a conceptual structure, and the real visited/searched space may be different depending on different cases.
+Additionally, if $\delta $ = 0, then the complete set of the found high-utility sequential patterns from the sequence data is equal to a complete LQS-tree, which covers the complete search space.
+It is important to notice that the utility property in LQS-tree is different from the frequent/support property in the previous lexicographic tree \cite{ayres2002sequential,pei2001prefixspan}.